- Your Government

 Mortgage Foreclosure Sales Procedure

 The sale is conducted by the Sheriff, or his designate, in an open bidding process.
 Sales are conducted at our facility in the Government Center on Tuesdays and Wednesdays at 10 a.m.
 The bidding process will begin with the lender, mortgage company, or plaintiff’s attorney/representative verbally announcing their bid.
+Check local newspapers for foreclosure times and dates.

 Following the opening bid, others are given an opportunity to bid.
 A successful bidder must have cash or certified funds (payable to the Sherburne County Sheriff) available to pay the Sheriff’s Office at the time of the sale.
+The winning bidder will be charged an additional $100 service and processing fee.
+That is a separate transaction from the sale.

 The successful bidder will receive a Sheriff’s Certificate of Sale that lists the name of the purchaser and the amount of the purchase.
 The Certificate of Sale is prepared by the attorney and includes documentation proving that all statutory requirements have been completed.